apache/beam/website/www/site/content/en/documentation/sdks/python-pipeline-dependencies.md

 For example, see [Handling NameErrors](https://cloud.google.com/dataflow/docs/guides/common-errors#how-do-i-handle-nameerrors) to set the main session on the `DataflowRunner`.

 **NOTE**: This applies to the Python SDK executing with the dill pickler on any remote runner using portability.
 Therefore, this issue will not occur in `DirectRunner`.
-Additionally, note that the dill pickler is the default pickler.
+Additionally, note that the dill pickler is the default pickler in the Python SDK.